syedumerahmedcode/java-functional-programming/README.md

 ## Explanation Stream

-A sequence of elements supporting sequential and parallel aggregate operations.
+**Stream()**: A sequence of elements supporting sequential and parallel aggregate operations. n simple words, a stream is a very nice, fancy iterator.
+Characteristics of a stream: sized, ordered/unordered, distinct, sorted.

 To perform a computation, stream operations are composed into a __stream pipeline__.
 A stream pipeline consists of a _source_ (which might be an array, a collection, a generator function, an I/O channel, etc), zero or more intermediate operations (which transform a stream into another stream, such as _filter(Predicate)_), and a terminal operation (which produces a result or side-effect, such as _count()_ or _forEach(Consumer)_).

 Streams are __lazy__; computation on the source data is __only performed when the terminal operation is initiated__, and source elements are consumed only as needed.